swift-server/sswg/process/incubation.md

 * Major: Represents a deeper change in approach or workflow
 * Minor: Small change in concepts or nomenclature.
-* Patch: Trivial changes such as typos or formatting.

-Non trivial updates (major and minor) require a supermajority vote from the SSWG.
+Updates resulting in a version bump require a supermajority vote from the SSWG.
+Trivial changes, such as typos or formatting adjustments, do not require a version bump.

 ## Resources and References